-Furthermore, we asked household heads questions regarding time allocation decisions to ascertain the degree of control and information within the household.
-We recorded whether the proxy respondent self-reported as being the only decision maker or strongly influencing the decisions about farm child labor and household chores.
-We then estimated the differential child/proxy treatment effects on child labor statistics with respect to the base category in which the proxy respondent self-reported sharing equally in decision-making with the spouse or not influencing these decisions at all.
-It has been documented that resources controlled by different members of the household affect labor allocation decisions within the households.
+Furthermore, it has been documented that resources controlled by different members of the household affect labor allocation decisions within the households.
 For instance, Udry (1996) finds that child labor is used less intensively on plots controlled by women than on similar plots controlled by men in Burkina Faso.
 Oseni et al (2015) find that male managed plots are more likely to use male family labor compared to female-managed plots (and vice versa) in Nigeria.
 Thus, given the gender stratification of labor in Ethiopia, it is possible that asymmetries of information are exacerbated by the gender stratification of work and social lives in Ethiopia, as adult males may be able to observe boys' output and activities, while adult females may have more information about girls' work.